 Proposed activities:

-Component 1: Establish climate resilient catchment management framework for three catchments of Rivers Atari, Aswa and Tokwe
+Component 1: Establish climate resilient catchment management plans for Rivers Atari, Aswa and Tokwe

-Building resilience of water supply is critical to address pressures related to urbanization, resource use and population growth; requires action such as catchment protection and rehabilitation to climate-proof water supply infrastructure against extreme weather events.
+Building resilience of water supply systems is critical to address pressures related to urbanization, resource use and population growth; requires action such as catchment protection and rehabilitation to climate-proof water supply infrastructure and services against extreme weather events.

 The forested mountainous areas of Elgon and Rwenzori are an asset to the country as they protect water catchments ensuring supplies of domestic water; maintaining downstream fisheries and hydro-electric power generation and also ameliorate local climatic conditions providing suitable conditions for agriculture.
 Floods wash away the top soils in these mountainous areas, thereby causing soil erosion and soil degradation, while during the dry seasons, the areas are not easily served by household water supplies.
 Communities therefore trek long hilly distances and terrains to get water in the slippery valleys.